 By Jack Rosen

-Jack Rosen is the president of the American Jewish Congress, an advocacy organization focused on civil rights and civil liberties of minorities.
+Jack Rosen is the president of the American Jewish Congress.